 Reformation, Exploration, Some Very Famous Plays, and the Birth of the United Kingdom

 In 1485, the House of Tudor took control, starting with Henry VII, and succeeded in 1509 by one of the most famous and outrageous kings of all, Henry VIII.
 He kicked out the Catholics, and introduced the Protestant Church in England so he could get divorced from his first wife, Catherine of Aragon, and marry Anne Boleyn.
 In 1547 (and five wives later), Henry VIII died and was succeeded briefly by his only son (the sole reason for Henry having had six wives in the first place, to produce a male heir!), Edward VI.
-Edward was succeeded by his half sister, Mary I, a Catholic, and otherwise known as Bloody Mary for her persecution of Protestants.
+Edward was succeeded by his half sister, Mary I, a Catholic, and otherwise known as Bloody Mary for her bloodthirsty persecution of Protestants.

-In 1558, the throne passed to one of England’s most famous queens, Elizabeth I (sister to Mary and Edward, and daughter to Henry VIII), who, along with Sir Francis Drake, Sir Walter Raleigh and William Shakespeare, defeated the Spanish Armada, explored the globe, brought back potatoes and tobacco from distant lands, and wrote some of the most incredible literature the world has seen!
+In 1558, the throne passed to one of England’s most famous queens, Elizabeth I (sister to Mary and Edward, and daughter to Henry VIII and Anne Boleyn), who, along with Sir Francis Drake, Sir Walter Raleigh and William Shakespeare, defeated the Spanish Armada, explored the globe, brought back potatoes and tobacco from distant lands, and wrote some of the most incredible literature the world has ever seen!
 In 1603, Elizabeth died and was succeeded by her Catholic cousin, James I (who was also James VI of Scotland).
 Since Henry VIII had previously assumed the title, King of Ireland, in 1541, this made James the King of England, Scotland and Ireland, and interestingly, marked the birth of the United Kingdom, otherwise known as Britain.

 Parliamentary Democracy, Global Expansion, and the Beginnings of Our Modern Technological World